Certifier vs POK: full comparison 2026

 POK - Proof of Knowledge offers a 100% free and unlimited plan to issue verifiable digital credentials with no annual credential cap, no setup fee, and no lock-in.
 Certifier's free plan is limited to 250 credentials per year — and reaching 1,000 credentials requires a paid plan starting at USD 45/month.
 A custom domain is only available on the Advanced plan at USD 399/month.
 For universities, governments, and enterprises issuing credentials at scale with full white-label control and no barriers to entry, POK is a significantly more accessible alternative.Get started freeIn summary

-POK offers a truly unlimited free plan with no annual credential cap, NFT credentials on public blockchain, SOC 2 and 1EdTech data privacy certifications, full white-label customization — including custom domain on all paid plans — and ELM/Europass compatibility.
+POK offers a truly unlimited free plan with no annual credential cap, NFT credentials on public blockchain, SOC 2 and 1EdTech data privacy certifications, full white-label customization — including custom domain on the NFT Ownership plan — and ELM/Europass compatibility.
 Certifier limits its free tier to 250 credentials per year, reaching 1,000 requires a paid plan from USD 45/month, and custom domain is restricted to the USD 399/month Advanced plan.
 Certifier has Open Badges 3.0 certification but has not completed the 1EdTech data privacy program, does not publish SOC 2, and does not offer blockchain NFT credentials or ELM/Europass.

 Comparison